apache/jackrabbit-site/src/site/markdown/status/board-report-2020-06.md

 on June 5th after his confirmation that he also wants to be removed as a committer.

-## PMC changes:

- - Currently 56 PMC members.
- - Martijn Hendriks resigned on 2020-06-05
- - Vinod Holani was added to the PMC on 2020-05-11
- - Fabrizio Fortino was added to the PMC on 2020-05-22

-## Committer base changes:

- - Currently 56 committers.
- - Martijn Hendriks resigned on 2020-06-05
- - Vinod Holani was added as committer on 2020-05-09
- - Fabrizio Fortino was added as committer on 2020-05-21

 ## Releases:

  - jackrabbit-2.18.5 was released on 2020-03-06